Frank da CruzSee photo gallery of Embury New Deal projects See table of Embury New Deal projects

 Bronx NY, November 2019

 When you think of architects who left their mark on New York City, who comes to mind?
 McKim, Mead, and White?
 I.M.
 Pei?
 Anybody else?
-Probably not!Meet Aymar Embury II.
-He was the New York City Parks Department's chief architect from 1934 until the end of the Great Depression, and well beyond.
+Probably not!Meet Aymar Embury II, member of President Roosevelt's Advisory Committee on Architecture 1934-43 and New York City Parks Department's chief architect from 1934 until the end of the Great Depression, and well beyond.
 In this capacity, he is said to have designed or supervised the design of over six hundred public projects in New York City.
 He was a well-heeled, prosperous, and highly-regarded upper-crust architect who for some 20 years had specialized in elegant homes for the wealthy.
 He certainly did not take the Parks job for the money.
 More likely he took it on because at a time when unemployment in New York City exceeded 30%, he would be designing projects that would employ tens of thousands of jobless workers and once built, many of these projects would improve the lives of struggling families.
 Anyway, he liked his new Parks Department job better than his other ones because "it's such a madhouse".

 In some ways Embury's public-spirited New Deal work diminished his own architectural legacy.
 Quite aside from the fact that he was now designing structures for ordinary people rather than estates in the Hamptons, there was the WPA's quite proper insistence on the least expensive construction materials — cheap concrete and bricks — to be able to hire the most workers.
 This was fine with Embury; in fact, he became a veritable master of the Aesthetics of Concrete.
 The downside was that such gems as his Orchard Beach pavilion would decay and turn ugly over time.
 Yet it is a tribute to the value and impact of his New Deal creations that at least twenty of them have achieved landmark status and now, after decades of shameful neglect, many of them are being restored to their original glory.